 As a result of the neurodiversity movement which emerged in the late 90s,Neurodiversity – On the neurological underpinnings of geekdom | The Atlantic the perceptions of autism in the public eye started to take on a more positive form; autism started to be seen as a condition characterized not only by impairments, but as a multi-faceted condition with both strengths and challenges.

 It is through this acknowledgment that autism can be seen as more than a disorder.
-Many of us reject the very term ‘disorder’.
-To Embrace ASD, then, is to Embrace our Autism Spectrum Difference.
+It’s more appropriate to think of autism as an Autism Spectrum Difference.

 Ways of seeing